stoch-sut/stoch-sut.github.io/_news/2023-10-14_announcement.md

 inline: true
 ---

-Solutions of quiz0 and quiz1 were uploaded on [Solutions](/solutions/) page.
+Solutions to quiz0 and quiz1 have been uploaded on [Solutions](/solutions/) page.